deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 As a Swiss non-profit organization supporting DeFi's most resilient and ideologically aligned protocols that can use the extra support compared to their competition, the Collective actively seeks grants to assist with this goal.

 These grants can come in all shapes and sizes, such as anonymous donations in ETH and ERC-20 tokens to grantsfortheants.eth or via ecosystems that align with the Collective and wish to support our mission while we operate on their chain.

-Grants from ecosystems, such as the OP donation granted from the Optimism Foundation, which are destined for bribes on their specific L1/L2 are posted directly from grantsfortheants.eth and, are not counted towards the accounting figures for each month.

 ## Tools & Solutions Used for Reporting